 When the “Next step” is selected, the yellow highlighting and yellow will be moving to the next step of execution and waiting for the user to take the next action.

 Control of going to the next step is available across all the models.
-This includes steps in orchestration such as Flow, Workflow, IRD as well as in decision level such as Decision Requirement Diagram, Decision Table, and in Rules and Data flow (IRD) models.
+This includes steps in orchestration such as Flow, Workflow, and IRD as well as in decision levels such as Decision Requirement Diagram, Decision Table, and Rules and Data flow (IRD) models.

 When the above dialog is displayed you have two options:

 - Step In: By pressing “Yes” you can open the linked model and put it in the Break Mode.

 - Step Over: By pressing “No” you can execute the current step (entire linked model) without break mode and then the debugger goes to the next step and will be put in break mode again.